beenacle/elementor-taxonomy-loop/README.md

-# Executive Platform Addons
+# Elementor Taxonomy Loop Widget

-A WordPress plugin that extends Elementor with custom widgets specifically designed for Executive Platform websites.
+A WordPress plugin that extends Elementor with a powerful taxonomy loop widget for displaying and organizing content based on taxonomies.

 ## Description

-Executive Platform Addons is a WordPress plugin that adds custom Elementor widgets to enhance the functionality of Executive Platform websites.
-The plugin currently provides a powerful Taxonomy Loop widget that allows you to display and organize content based on taxonomies in a customizable way.
+Elementor Taxonomy Loop Widget is a WordPress plugin that adds a custom Elementor widget to enhance your website's content organization.
+The plugin provides a powerful Taxonomy Loop widget that allows you to display and organize content based on taxonomies in a customizable way.

 ## Features

-### EP Taxonomy Loop Widget
+### Taxonomy Loop Widget

-The EP Taxonomy Loop widget allows you to:
+The Taxonomy Loop widget allows you to:
 - Display content organized by taxonomies (categories, tags, or custom taxonomies)
 - Customize the display of taxonomy terms and their associated posts
 - Control the ordering and filtering of terms